 The Maldives has an amazing range of underwater wildlife to discover, including some of the top attractions such as whale sharks and other shark species.
 However, the truly remarkable sights to see are the giant mantas, some of which can be as much as 6m/20ft across!

 Maldives safari boats give you direct access to reefs, channels, thilas (underwater islands), cleaning stations and even a few wrecks.
-The reefs often act as barriers, presenting a solid, impenetrable wall to the ravages of the Indian Ocean and creating the paradise within which Maldives liveaboards operate.
+The reefs often act as barriers, presenting a solid, impenetrable wall to the ravages of the Indian Ocean and creating the paradise within which liveaboards in the Maldives operate.
 These colourful and lively locations are often patrolled by whale sharks and similar creatures.

 The channels - known locally as kandus - are generally found around the border of an atoll, with currents running through their coral-encrusted walls.
 This makes them perfect hunting grounds for sharks, tuna and mantas, as well as perfect drift diving sites, though the current can sometimes get quite strong, making this a challenge best suited to more experienced divers.
 Thilas can be found across channels as well as between the islands of the Maldives.
 While they present some of the easiest conditions for diving, they are also home to plenty of beautiful marine life, making them no less rewarding.

 Most of the top dive sites are, as you would expect, away from populated islands.
 Relying on shore-based diving would require long boat rides to and from the dive sites each day, giving you fewer dives each day.
 Even then you might never see some of the very best places as they are out of reach of smaller vessels.
-Maldives liveaboard diving removes that long commute and puts you right over the best sites, not just those closest to the resort.
+Diving in the Maldives with liveaboard removes that long commute and puts you right over the best sites, not just those closest to the resort.

 The large Maldives safari boats provide an impressive range of facilities and, as the water around the atolls is very calm, they are also very comfortable, even if you have difficulties with motion sickness.
-There are hundreds of boats operating a wide range of itineraries, which also makes Maldives liveaboard prices generally quite reasonable.
+There are hundreds of boats operating a wide variety of itineraries, which also makes prices of the liveaboard which operates in the Maldives generally quite reasonable.
+Of course the Maldives seem as not a cheap destination for diving, however, there is definitely a range of yachts to choose from.
+You can go for luxury liveaboard or stick to a more budget yacht.
 Most routes start and end in Malé, with different itineraries available at different times of the year.